 - Excellent: These sails are used but in great condition.
 The cloth is crisp with no tears or delamination.
 Occasionally there will be minor professional repair.
 Sails will be clean, the stitching will be tight and all of the hardware in excellent condition.

 - Good: These sails are decent sails with years of life in them.
 Sometimes they may need cleaning or have a small stain or two.
 This will be noted in the listing.
-The cloth will be a little softer than a New or Like New sail but still crisp with no tears or delamination.
+The cloth will be a little softer than a New sail but still crisp with no tears or delamination.
 The Stitching is tight but may show minor fraying or wear in places.